For the Birds Radio Program

 - Eurasian Tree Sparrow (Nov.
 1, 2004)

 Laura looked forward for many years to seeing the Eurasian Tree Sparrow, which are found in North America only in St. Louis.
-She happened to accomplish her goal the very morning after the St. Louis Cardinals broke the Boston Red Sox curse.
+She happened to accomplish her goal the very morning after the St. Louis Cardinals broke the Boston Red Sox curse, but she doesn’t mention that in this program.

 - Clark's Nutcracker in Silver Bay (Oct.
 25, 2004)